gsipe-workshop/gsipe-workshop.github.io/_pages/about.md

 *News:*

+- We are excited to announce our **APSA 2025 Pre-Conference Workshop**!
+Please submit your abstract through this [link](https://docs.google.com/forms/d/e/1FAIpQLScOVThcoxL3kXLQOfQ4KRjK_3UKIpQw0pLEVbzJ0MyadvEDdg/viewform) by December 31, 2024!

 - We will have our [6th GSIPE Mini-Conference: De-globalization or re-globalization: What outlooks for international economic relations?](https://gsipe-workshop.github.io/special-events/) (March 15th, 2024)

 - We are excited to announce our [Spring 2024 Workshop lineup](https://gsipe-workshop.github.io/schedule/)!
 We are looking forward to seeing you all!